 The idea for layering is to obtain a constantly balanced body temperature.
 In order to achieve this, you need to add and remove layers as the day goes on or should the weather change.
 It may be very warm and sunny at the start of your hike in the valley but as you reach the summit, the temperature can drop and clouds can roll in.

-Not everyone has a gigantic hiking pack so packing layers has to be done wisely but thanks to the outdoor industry for continuously producing new, innovative products, it’s gotten easier!
+Not everyone has a gigantic hiking pack so packing layers has to be done wisely but thanks to the outdoor industry for continuously producing new, innovative products, it’s gotten easier.
+Almost every brand has their own version of a pack-able, insulated jacket whether it be down or synthetic so the possibilities are endless.

 When it comes to layering for an outdoor activity, you generally want to start with a moisture-wicking base layer followed by a light fleece or soft shell jacket on top and some sort of waterproof or water resistant pants on the bottom.
 It is a good idea to keep an insulation layer like one of the few mentioned above (whether it be down or synthetic) either on your body or packed away in your pack for when it’s needed.